Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 ## Installation

-Latios Framework 0.6 uses Transforms V1.
-If your project does not use Unity Physics or NetCode, you need to enable Transforms V1 by adding `ENABLE_TRANSFORM_V1` to the scripting define symbols of your project.
+Latios Framework 0.7 uses a custom transform system rather than Unity’s Transforms.
+This system will bake `GameObject` `Transform`s fine, but may pose compatibility issues with other ECS packages.
+If compatibility is a larger concern to you than the performance and feature advantages of this custom transform system, please get involved in the conversation in the community.

 Nearly all Latios Framework functionality requires that the World instance be a subclass instance called `LatiosWorld`.
 If your project currently uses default